einheit/maia_mailguard_1.04a/README.md

 support for other unix-like OSes is added.

 Contributed scripts for other platforms are welcome.
-In the meantime, maia can be installed on other distros via the manual procedure.

-Contributions are welcome.

 Updated Centos spamassassin rpms - https://github.com/einheit/maia-packages